ashumishra069/Celebal-Internship-Assignments/Week-1-Pandas-Data-Cleaning/README.md

 Created a derived column which is discount amount since there was no quantity coloumn for totalamount to be calculated saved it into a new cleaned dataset

-#The two files are:
+## The two files are:
-assignment_week1- It contains the exploration and cleaning that is done on the csv file cleaned_dataset- It contains the final csv file after exploration and cleaning
+assignment_week1- It contains the exploration and cleaning that is done on the csv file cleaned_dataset- It contains the final csv file after exploration and cleaning.